→ →

 Pocas instrumentalizes its radical approach by promoting self-determination, collective ownership, democratic decision-making, financial transparency, and individual agency as competitive advantages over traditional capitalist modes of production, which often rely on deceptive marketing tactics, value extraction, and limiting the agency of individuals to the narrow confines of the consumer role.
 As such, pocas challenges capitalist convenience stores not just on a commercial scale but also at the systemic level.
 It does this by offering an entirely different set of social and productive forms of economic engagement.
 Therefore, the mutualist values that make pocas unique become market-differentiators that distinguish pocas from competitors.
 The overarching premise is that pocas can capitalize on people's disillusionment with capitalism to advance a postcapitalist economic project.

-Inspiration: ad busters, post-branding
+Inspiration: ad busters, post-branding, venture communism

 Services: workshops, private lessons, reading groups, child-care, after-school activities, medical consultancy, electronic repair, tech-support & many more.